AleksandarJeftic/anagram/README.md

 3.Figure out fastest way to compare words for anagram hits inside corresponding array.

+Solved

 4.Find a way to output grouped anagrams.

+Solved.

+5.Refactor code so it can be testable.